 It should be obvious.
-Vikings were barbarians, fitting of the description of “Noble Savages” who would have sported long, flowing locks of hair.
+Vikings were barbarians, fitting of the description of “Noble Savages” who would have sported long, flowing locks of hair and immensely dense beards.
 Or were they?

-Contrary to popular conception, long hair was not universally a sign of a free warrior.
-In fact, long hair was well known to be a hazard during combat.
-Historians have noted that very short hair may have been reserved for slaves, but there exists evidence in the form of statues which contradicts this notion.
+Contrary to popular belief, long hair and a thick beard was not the universal style among those who betook themselves a-viking (to go a-iking).
+In fact, long hair was well known to be a hazard during combats, and was difficult to keep clean during long sea voyages.
+Historians have noted that very short hair may have been reserved for slaves, but there exists evidence to show that styles varied greatly among individuals, and that even some notable figures chose to wear short hair.
 Evidence from the archeological record—which includes statues, statuettes, and picture stones—shows men with many variations of hair cuts.
 Some may have worn their hair shoulder-length.
 Others may have had bowl-cuts.
 Many may have trimmed and groomed their beards into goatees.
 It appears that, precisely as it is today, hair styles may have been a form of self-expression.

 By the end of the Viking Age, the Christianization of Scandinavia imposed rules surrounding vanity, ending the varieties of hairdos among Scandinavians (for a while).
 The Bayeux Tapestry shows us that military men during this period wore short hair, particularly in the back (pictured below).